manuel-tran/loretta/README.md

 ## Method

 Imagine we have two training sets, one with paired image and text, and one with paired text and audio.
-How do we train a multimodal model that also works with image and audio pairs, or all three modalities of image, text, and audio at the same time?
+How do we train a multimodal model that also works with paired iamge and audio?
 Here we introduce commutative and transitive pre-training:

 1. We train a Transformer to generate image from text, text from image, text from audio, and audio from text.
 2. Given a paired sample, e.g. (image, text), we use the text to generate audio as a pseudo data point.